Fourier decay of absolutely and H\"older continuous functions with infinitely or finitely many oscillations: Definitions

 \begin{proof} For real-valued functions: \cite[p.
 337]{Kolmogorov}. \end{proof}

 \begin{lemma} Let $f: [0,T] \rightarrow \R$.
 If $f \in BV[0,T]$, then it can be represented as the difference of two increasing functions.
-If $f \in AC[0,T]$, then it can be represented as the difference of two increasing and absolutely continuous functions.
+If $f \in AC[0,T]$, then the two functions are also absolutely continuous.
 In both cases this representation is

 \end{lemma}